franceme/WaveNetExploration/docs/index.md

 Ordering the genres from left to right in order of the amount of songs available also help to show the difference in generated music quality.
 The rock generated music appears to have a relatively higher quality than the hardcore music, which may be due to the 1338.9 % increase of data.

+The rest of the data files (generated using checkpoints at 5020 and 100020) are located [here](https://github.com/franceme/WaveNetExploration/tree/master/audiogen).

+### Models Used for the samples

+We made sure to capture every 10th checkpoint during the training, however it was decided to load only the ones used for generating the [audio samples](https://github.com/franceme/WaveNetExploration/tree/master/audiogen).

+You can find the models uploaded in the [modelsUsed folder](https://github.com/franceme/WaveNetExploration/tree/master/modelsUsed).

 ## Conclusion